 Working with the Itsabelly team means you have the reassurance of having two doulas know your birth plans.
-The teams works in pairs to provide well rounded information and support.
-During the prenatal visits the doulas will work through your birth plan and help you find answers to your questions.
+The team works in pairs to provide well-rounded information and support.
+During prenatal visits, the doulas will work through your birth plan and help you find answers to your questions.
 When the time comes to deliver one of the two doulas will join you when you are ready.

 What do we do as birth doulas?

-All of the doulas within our group hold education as a key to support their clients.
-Evidence based and baby friendly practices are our goal.
+All of the doulas within our group hold education as a key to supporting their clients.
+Evidence-based and baby-friendly practices are our goals.